What is the GDPR?

 - Data processor - an external person or organisation, who is not employed by the Trust, who processes the personal data on our behalf (eg payroll provider)

 - Processing - anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.

 - Data Protection Officer - an appointed person who takes responsibility for monitoring data protection compliance.

 Under data protection law, individuals have a right to be informed about how we, Horizons Specialist Academy Trust, use any personal data that we hold about them.
 We comply with this right by providing ‘privacy notices’ (previously called ‘fair processing notices’) to individuals where we are processing their personal data.

-These privacy notices explain how we collect, store and use personal data about pupils, parents/carers and staff, and can be downloaded below:
+These privacy notices explain how we collect, store and use personal data about pupils, parents/carers, staff and those involved in governance, and can be downloaded below:

 - Privacy Notice for Parents & Carers

 - Privacy Notice for Pupils & Students

 - Privacy Notice for Members, Directors and Governors

 GDPR related policies, as approved by Directors, are as follows: